Can Millennials Still Benefit From Classroom Training?

 A key question from the last several years is; how do millennials learn best?

-The rise of technology and the digitalization of the millennial generation has led to increased use of relatively newer methods of training like gamification and mobile learning.
+The rise of technology and the digitalization of the millennial generation has led to the increased use of relatively newer methods of training like gamification and mobile learning.
 We have focused on bringing learning to the devices millennials are already on.
 These modalities have been deemed more appropriate for millennials than the traditional classroom.
 As a result, the amount of classroom training delivered has declined.

 Is it possible that the elimination of classroom training is premature?